-Additional Items: Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes or completing quizzes or assignments in class.
+Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes, and completing quizzes or assignments in class.
 Students should be prepared to take notes over lecture material if they choose.
+If PowerPoint outlines are posted on Blackboard, they must be printed before class.
+Class time will not be given for printing notes.
 You may use your computer for this course content only in the classroom.
 Follow student conduct guidelines for the appropriate use of electronics in the classroom.
-If students are caught using personal computers for other than classrelated work, this could be changed.